Back homeFull StoryGalleryReadContact

 Large limestone slab platform set near the shoreline.

-A six-inch-thick limestone platform set on three main bearing points, low enough to climb on and exact enough to read as a deliberate object.
+A six-inch-thick limestone platform on the shore of Beaver Island, Michigan, set on three main bearing points — low enough to climb on and exact enough to read as a deliberate object.

 The platform was meant to sit near the shore and behave somewhere between a piece of furniture and a piece of terrain.
 It needed to feel stable, slightly lifted, and simple enough to survive being looked at for a long time.